kyleatprinceton/cos597e-f25/calendar.md

 # Calendar

-{: .assignment}
-Readings marked "Paper Discussion" are for E-Discussion by Thursday and student presentation in our Friday meetings.
-Readings not marked as such are either covered in mini-lecture or supporting material.
+Readings marked **Paper Discussion**{: .label .label-purple } are for [pre-reading and e-discussion](/readings) by midnight Thursday and student [presentation](/paperpres) in our Friday meetings.
+Readings marked **Pre-Read**{: .label .label-green } are for pre-reading by Friday.
+Readings not marked as such are either covered in our meeting or are supporting material to refer to after meeting.

 {% for module in site.modules %}
 {{ module }}